ecrc/ExaGeoStatCPP/README.md

    R CMD INSTALL . --configure-args="-r"
    ```

-> For more detailed information on setting up ExaGeoStat with different configurations and enabling technologies such as CUDA, MPI, R, etc., please refer to the [User Manual](USER_MANUAL.md)
+> For more detailed information on installing ExaGeoStat with different configurations and enabling technologies such as CUDA, MPI, R, etc., please refer to the [User Manual](USER_MANUAL.md)

 ## Usage